tiramiseb/calaos-os/README.md

 ```
 Eject the card, put it in your BeagleBone, reboot while pressing on the S2 (boot) button, enjoy.

-TODO:
-- automatically create a single ".img" file for the BeagleBone
-- explain how to flash the internal memory with this system

 ### Boot on microSD card automatically

 An option to boot on the microSD card automatically is to remove (or rather rename) the MLO file on the internal boot device.
 The following commands may be executed when running Calaos OS after booting while long-pressing on S2 :